malachispencer/CV/README.md

 #### Self starter

 Comfortable working in a team, I am also adept at working on my own intitiative.
 Whether it was sourcing my own students as a private tutor or starting my own YouTube channel, the evidence of this is clear.
 Before even joining Makers - a bootcamp which strongly emphasises the importance of self-directed learning - I taught myself how to code, managing my own time and structuring my own learning, successfully.
 My enthusiasm, passion and dilligence will ensure that I won't require hand holding in any role.

 ## Education

 #### Makers Academy (October 2020 to January 2021)

-- Object oriented programming
-- Test Driven Development
+- Utilised pair programming to effectively collaborate with team members.
+- Built scaleable, modular applications using object-oriented programming.
+- Followed the TDD process to build flexible, maintainable programs.
-- Model-view-controller software design pattern
+- Acquired experience in the model-view-controller software design pattern.
-- Agile/XP
-- Ruby, Sinatra, Rails, RSpec, Capybara
-- JavaScript, Node, Express, Jasmine, Jest
+- Had to deal with new challenges every week, learning new frameworks and languages.

 #### Lancaster University (2012 to 2015)